 |Fees to Healthcare Providers||Funding to Healthcare Organizations||Sponsorship of Healthcare Provider Travel|

 |Includes payments for services, such as the provision of unfunded medical services, and speaking and/or consulting engagements||Grants and donations that support efforts such as philanthropic (charitable), educational and/or scientific activities||Funding to support HCP travel to attend international congresses and/or global standalone meetings hosted by Roche|

 In addition to the above, we also invest significantly into medical research that is conducted in Canada.
-In 2018 alone, we invested $17 million CAD to offer trials in 432 sites across the country, providing Canadians with the opportunity to access novel medicines for many debilitating and/or or life threatening diseases.
+In 2020 alone, Roche invested more than $66 million CAD in clinical research in Canada through 188 Roche-sponsored clinical trials, providing Canadians with the opportunity to access novel medicines for many debilitating and/or life threatening diseases.